 Regional Action Teams

 Regional Action Team (RAT) Leads were formed for each region.
-The Local/Regional Grazing Guidance was developed to cover the entire state and include locally- and regionally-based contextual recommendations and guidance where appropriate based on the four regions developed by the Task Force (Regional Profiles and Resource Kits).
+The Local-Regional Grazing Guidance was developed to cover the entire state and include locally- and regionally-based contextual recommendations and guidance where appropriate based on the four regions developed by the Task Force (Regional Profiles and Resource Kits).
 These regions are as follows:

 * Note: Counties marked with an (*) are covered within multiple regions.